MicrosoftDocs/cpp-docs/docs/mfc/reference/cbutton-class.md

 ### Example

-The following code example defines the variable, *m_cmdLink*, that is used to programmatically access the command link control.
+The first code example defines the variable, `m_cmdLink`, that is used to programmatically access the command link control.
 This variable is used in the following example.

 [!code-cpp[NVC_MFC_CButton_s1#1](../../mfc/reference/codesnippet/cpp/cbutton-class_10.h)]

-### Example

-The following code example sets the note text for the command link control.
+The next code example sets the note text for the command link control.

 [!code-cpp[NVC_MFC_CButton_s1#7](../../mfc/reference/codesnippet/cpp/cbutton-class_12.cpp)]